ATHENS, GREECE

 To fully appreciate Athens you need to book a Holiday Houseboy, your local friendly tour guide.
 He will be able to show you around like a local.
 Whether you want to see the tourist sites, places off the beaten track or discover new experiences, the Holiday Houseboy is there to help you.
 He looks after your safety and welfare at all times.

-Total cost for the guide services of Oral for a full day of 8 hours = a non refundable deposit of 45 euros by Paypal or major credit card (Visa, Mastercard, American Express) PLUS 120 euros in cash to Oral after his services.
-Total 165 euros.
+The cost for this 3 hour LGBTQ culture & hang out night tour for 1 person = a non-refundable deposit of 25 euros by Paypal or major credit card (Visa, Mastercard, American Express) PLUS 70 euros in cash to Stavros after his guide services.
+Total 95 euros.

-Alternatively for the guide services of Oral for half a day of 4 hours = a non refundable deposit of 25 euros by Paypal or major credit card (Visa, Mastercard, American Express) PLUS 65 euros in cash to Oral after his services.
-Total 90 euros.
+The cost for this 3 hour LGBTQ culture & hang out night tour for a couple = a non-refundable deposit of 25 euros by Paypal or major credit card (Visa, Mastercard, American Express) PLUS 85 euros in cash to Stavros after his guide services.
+Total 110 euros.

 How To Book A Holiday Houseboy